YosysHQ-Docs/yosys-cmd-ref/source/cmd/select.rst

                 do not modify the current selection. instead assert that the given selection is non-empty. i.e. produce an error if no object or module matching the selection is found.

+            -assert-mod-count N
+                do not modify the current selection. instead assert that the given selection contains exactly N modules (partially or fully selected).

             -assert-count N
                 do not modify the current selection. instead assert that the given